Pertussis in California - The New Normal

-Physicians – to obtain a CME Certificate, review the archived webinar and click here.
+Physicians – to obtain a CME Certificate, view the webinar and click here.

-Other Health Care Providers – to obtain a Certificate of Attendance, review the archived webinar and click here.
+Other Health Care Providers – to obtain a Certificate of Attendance, view the webinar and click here.

 This webinar describes the California pertussis epidemic as well as how to manage pertussis cases and prevent transmission.